-- Bitter people often show a lack of concern for others.
-A bitter person cares very little about anybody else. - Bitter people often are very sensitive and touchy.
-For instance, if a bitter person walks into a room where two other people are talking, and those people get quieter as he walks in, the bitter person thinks, "They're talking about me." - Bitter people often tend to avoid meeting new people, show little or no gratitude at all, and usually speak words of empty flattery or harsh criticism. - Bitter people often hold grudges against others, often for a long, long time.
-They find it extremely difficult to forgive. - Bitter people often have a stubborn or sulking attitude.
+- They show a lack of concern for others.
+A bitter person cares very little about anybody else. - They're very sensitive and touchy.
+For instance, if a bitter person walks into a room where two other people are talking, and those people get quieter as he walks in, the bitter person thinks, "They're talking about me." - They tend to avoid meeting new people, show little or no gratitude at all, and usually speak words of empty flattery or harsh criticism. - They hold grudges against people, often for a long, long time.
+They find it extremely difficult to forgive. - They often have a stubborn or sulking attitude. - They end up experiencing mood extremes very high and happy one minute, and the next thing you know, they're so low they can reach up and touch bottom. - Bitterness can be called the seed of Hell because one of the worst things about bitterness is that it doesn't stop... it keeps getting worse.
+It may only start as a little seed of hurt, but then it grows and festers into a very dangerous thing.
+5